socrata/python-101/lessons/0-install-python.md

 font, so that all of your code lines up evenly.

 ### Do Some Math ###
 Try some things.
 Some simple stuff you can do is basic math.

-Most mathematical operators work the way you'd expect in Python.
+In Python, most mathematical operators work the way you learned in school.

 You can also assign things to variables, if you want to do more complicated math.